makenotion/notion-sdk-js/.github/ISSUE_TEMPLATE/bug_report.md

 Report bugs here only for the Node JavaScript library.

-If you're having problems using Notion's API, please reach out to support by going to https://developers.notion.com, scroll to the bottom and click on `Help`.
+If you're having problems using Notion's API, or have any other feedback about the API, please reach out to support by going to [developers.notion.com](https://developers.notion.com), scroll to the bottom and click on `Help`.

 **Describe the bug**
 A clear and concise description of what the bug is.